micro-components/micro-admin-docs/docs/src/en/guide/use-icons.md

 ### Local Icons in TypeScript (Available Offline)

-In some scenarios, it may not be possible to directly use icons in a component, such as when adding icons for rendering in a TypeScript file or in the `script` section of a Vue file with Naive components.
+In some scenarios, it may not be possible to directly use icons in a component, such as when adding icons for rendering in a TypeScript file or in the `script` section of a Vue file with Element-Plus components.
 In such cases, icons need to be manually imported for use.

 ```ts
 import IconRedo from '~icons/icon-park-outline/redo'